-SECTION II: STUDENT LEARNING ASSESSMENT PHILOSOPHY STATEMENT
+SECTION II: CO-CURRICULAR STUDENT LEARNING ASSESSMENT PHILOSOPHY STATEMENT

-The purpose of the R. U. Learning institutional assessment plan is not an effort to develop or implement something new; rather, the purpose of the plan is to capitalize on and refine student learning assessment efforts that are already happening within the five colleges of Regis University.
-The plan recognizes the importance of diverse college-level assessment efforts that are planned or that may already be in place, and does not require adjustment to those efforts.
+The purpose of the R. U. Learning institutional assessment plan is not an effort to develop or implement something new; rather, the purpose of the plan is to capitalize on, refine, and build upon student learning assessment efforts that are already happening within co-curricular units at Regis University.
+The plan recognizes the importance of diverse co-curricular assessment efforts that are planned or that may already be in place within established units, and does not require adjustment to those efforts.

 R.U.
-Learning challenges instructional units to connect their existing program learning outcomes (PLOs) to the institutional learning outcomes (ILOs) articulated in the "Regis Nine."
-The plan further challenges instructional units to be intentional about making evidence-informed improvements in instructional programs to strengthen our collective effectiveness in ensuring that Regis University students master the "Regis Nine" during their time as Regis students.
+Learning challenges co-curricular units to connect their existing program learning outcomes (PLOs) to the institutional learning outcomes (ILOs) articulated in the "Regis Nine." and/or the Key Values in Jesuit Higher Education as appropriate.
+The plan further challenges all co-curricular units to be intentional about making evidence-informed improvements in their programs to strengthen our collective effectiveness in ensuring that Regis University students master the "Regis Nine" and Key Values in Jesuit Higher Education during their time as Regis students.

-We engage in the meaningful work of student learning assessment in order to provide evidence to our stakeholders that Regis University delivers on the promise that we make to students in the Regis Nine, the key Jesuit Values and program learning outcomes.
+We engage in the meaningful work of student learning assessment in order to provide evidence to our stakeholders that Regis University delivers on the promise that we make to students in the Regis Nine, the key Jesuit Values, and program learning outcomes.